The history of PDF

 • notes

-Acrobat 2.0 itself also got some nice enhancements, including a new architecture of Acrobat Exchange to support plug-ins in and the possibility to search PDF files.
+Acrobat 2.0 itself also got some nice enhancements, including a new architecture of Acrobat Exchange to support plug-ins and the possibility to search PDF files.

 Adobe themselves were one of the first big users of PDF.
 They distributed all documents for developers as PDF files.
-Another early adopter of PDF were the US tax authorities who distributed forms as PDF files.
+Another early adopter of PDF were the US tax authorities who distributed tax forms as PDF files.

 Acrobat 2.1 added multimedia support with the possibility of adding audio or video data to a PDF document.

 In those days, PDF was not the only attempt at creating a portable device and operating system independent file format.
 Its biggest competitor was a product called Common Ground.
+Envoy and DejaVu were two other competing products.

 In 1995, Adobe began shipping Acrobat Capture for a rather steep 4000 US dollar.
 At the same time, Adobe also started adding PDF support to many of its own applications, including FrameMaker 5.0 and PageMaker 6.